Breast cancer survivor offers wisdom at Faulkner satellite center

 Christina K. Ullrich, MD, MPHAssistant Professor of Pediatrics, Harvard Medical SchoolOutcomes Research, Palliative Care, Pediatric Oncology

 Hajime Uno, PhDAssistant Professor, Harvard Medical SchoolBiostatistics, Health Services Research

-K. "Vish" Viswanath, PhDProfessor of Health Communication, Department of Social and Behavioral Sciences, Harvard School of Public HealthDirector, Health Communication Core, Dana-Farber/Harvard Cancer CenterFaculty, Center for Community-Based Research, Population Sciences, Dana-Farber Cancer Institute
+K. "Vish" Viswanath, PhDProfessor of Health Communication, Department of Social and Behavioral Sciences, Harvard T. H. Chan School of Public HealthDirector, Health Communication Core, Dana-Farber/Harvard Cancer CenterFaculty, Center for Community-Based Research, Population Sciences, Dana-Farber Cancer Institute

 Joanne Wolfe, MD, MPHAssociate Professor of Pediatrics, Harvard Medical SchoolDivision Chief, Pediatric Palliative Care Service, Department of Psychosocial Oncology and Palliative CareQuality of Life, Pediatric Oncology, Palliative Care

 Alexi Wright, MD, MPHAssistant Professor of Medicine, Harvard Medical SchoolOutcomes Research, Gynecologic Oncology

 Matthew B. Yurgelun, MDInstructor in Medicine, Harvard Medical SchoolCancer Genetics and Prevention, Gastrointestinal Cancer

 Karen M. Emmons, PhDProfessor, Department of Social and Behavioral Sciences, Harvard T. H. Chan School of Public HealthVice President for Research and Director of Kaiser Foundation Research Institute

 Deborah Schrag, MD, MPHChief, Division of Population Sciences617firstname.lastname@example.org